JoudAlrubaish/AID-Scene_Classification/README.md

 - **Model E — Custom Deep Light-Regularized CNN:** four convolutional blocks with lighter regularization.

 Additional experiments using Early Stopping and learning-rate reduction are included in separate notebooks.

+## Research Inspiration

+To better understand the methods previously applied to the AID dataset, we reviewed published research on aerial scene classification using the same dataset.

+During this review, we identified the work of Das et al. (2026), which applies multi-scale feature fusion to capture aerial image features at different spatial scales.
+This study inspired us to explore the same general concept by designing a simpler CNN with parallel 3×3 and 5×5 convolutional branches.

+The multi-scale model used in this project was developed from scratch and does not reproduce the Aerial-Y-Net architecture or its spatial attention mechanism.

+## Reference

+Das, S., Ghosh, S., & Chatterjee, A. (2026). *Revisiting Aerial Scene Classification on the AID Benchmark*. arXiv:2601.18263. https://arxiv.org/abs/2601.18263

 ## Main Results